Central Limit Theorems for Local Functionals of Dynamic Point Processes: Introduction

 In addition, each point, while alive, moves on $\td$ according to an independent Brownian motion with variance $\sigma^2$.
 We denote the finite set of locations of all the points alive at time $t\geq 0$ by $\eta_n(t)\subset\td$.

 We denote `interaction functionals' by $\xi_r$, where $\xi_r$ is a real valued function on finite subsets of $\td$ and the `locality parameter' $r>0$ plays the role of a `maximum interaction distance'.
 Somewhat more precisely, $\xi_r(A)\equiv 0$ if the diameter of $A$ is greater than $r$.
-A simple example of such a functional would be the number of cliques of fixed size, and of diameter no larger than $r$, in a geometric graph.
+A simple example of such a functional would count the number of cliques of fixed size, and of diameter no larger than $r$, in a geometric graph.
 Our interest then would be in the time evolution of the number of cliques in such a graph when the nodes are the points in $\eta_n(t)$.
-In particular, we are interested in limit behavior as $n\to \infty$.
+In particular, we are interested in the limit behavior of $U$-statistics of a Poisson process with rate $n$ as $n\to \infty$.

 It turns out that these limits depend on a delicate balance between the mean number of points, $n$, and the locality and motion rates.
 Given an $n$, let $r_n$ be the locality parameter, and $\sigma_n$ the speed of the Brownian motions.
 We will want both $r_n\to 0$ and $\sigma_n\to 0$ as $n\to \infty$ in order to obtain non-trivial limits.
-To save on notation, will drop the subscript on both $r_n$ and $\sigma_n$.
+To save on notation, we will suppress the subscript on both $r_n$ and $\sigma_n$.

 The delicate balance just mentioned leads to a phase diagram for the pair $(r,\sigma)$ for which we do not yet have a full description, but we can show that it contains at least three distinct regimes.